Accenture/reactive-interaction-gateway/docs/scaling.md

 sidebar_label: Scaling
 ---

-To run RIG in a more robust way you should more nodes.
+To run RIG in a more robust way you should use more nodes.
 To be able to form cluster from these nodes, set 3 environment variables `DISCOVERY_TYPE`, `DNS_NAME` and `NODE_HOST`.
 For `DISCOVERY_TYPE` we support currently `dns`.
-RIG will do auto-discovery every few seconds to find if there is any new node or node within the cluster is no longer alive.
+RIG will do auto-discovery every 5 seconds to find if there is any new node or node within the cluster is no longer alive.
 RIG guarantees distribution of API requests, event stream events and SSE/WS events.

-You can leverage our [prepared configuration](https://github.com/Accenture/reactive-interaction-gateway/tree/master/deployment) for Kubernetes as well as for Helm.
+You can leverage our [prepared configuration](https://github.com/Accenture/reactive-interaction-gateway/tree/master/deployment) for Kubernetes/Helm.
 Contains also more information about `DISCOVERY_TYPE`, `DNS_NAME` and `NODE_HOST` variables.

 Even though it's possible to run RIG anywhere, we recommend to use Kubernetes.